Woe, Canada: Germany stuns Canada 4-3 in Olympic semis

 ”They came out ready to play,” Canada forward Rob Klinkhammer said. ”We didn’t.
 They were the better team.”

-Without NHL stars Sidney Crosby and Drew Doughty, elite goaltender Carey Price – and certainly don’t forget Stanley Cup-winning coach Mike Babcock – Canada was skated out of the building by coach Marco Sturm’s team that now faces an even stiffer test in the favored Russians in Sunday’s final.
+Without NHL stars Sidney Crosby and Drew Doughty, elite goaltender Carey Price – and no Stanley Cup-winning coach Mike Babcock, either – Canada was skated out of the building by coach Marco Sturm’s team that now faces an even stiffer test in the favored Russians in Sunday’s final.

 After winning back-to-back gold medals in Vancouver in 2010 and Sochi in 2014, and three of the past four dating to 2002, Canada’s self-described band of journeymen will play the Czech Republic for bronze on Saturday.